salmanalibanani/salmanalibanani.com/content/post/where-does-a-business-rule-live.md

 So where does a business rule live?
 The simple answer says it belongs in the business layer, or the domain layer, or whichever part of the system owns business meaning.
 That answer points in the right direction, but it does not go far enough, because real systems often need the same rule to appear in more than one place.

 A better answer is that a business rule lives where its meaning is defined, owned, and kept consistent.
 Copies may exist elsewhere, but they should remain copies, not competing truths.
-The goal is not architectural purity.
-The goal is traceability of meaning.
+Our goal here is _traceability of meaning_.

 Define the rule clearly.
 Make the unavoidable copies visible.
 Design the tests so that different layers still speak the same business language.
 When the business asks what approved means, the system should not respond with four different answers and a report query written in 2017.

 That is where the rule actually lives: in the combination of definition, ownership, visible copies, and tests that stop meaning from drifting quietly across the system.

-But if you want its "postal address", look in the tests across the layers that deal with it.
+But if you want its "postal address" (to answer the question "Where does it live?"... see what I did there :D), look in the tests across the layers that deal with it.